rootsongjc/centos-ssh/README.md

   jdeathe/centos-ssh:centos-7
 ```

-Now you can find out the app-admin, (sudoer), user's password by inspecting the container's logs
+Now you can find out the hadoop, (sudoer), user's password by inspecting the container's logs

 ```
 $ docker logs ssh.pool-1.1.1
 ```

-The output of the logs should show the auto-generated password for the app-admin and root users, (if not try again after a few seconds).
+The output of the logs should show the auto-generated password for the hadoop and root users, (if not try again after a few seconds).

 ```
 2016-02-01 02:26:51,420 CRIT Supervisor running as root (no user in config file)